ccllxx-de/ComorbiditySNP/README.md

 ### The Methods/Modeling Approaches:

-SNP Vector (SNP-V): Directly used concatenated reduced SNP vectors for a disease pair as input to a classifier.
+SNP Vector (SNP-V): Directly used concatenated reduced SNP vectors for a disease pair as the input to a classifier.

 Disease-Row Vector (DR-V): Used the entire row from a disease-disease similarity matrix (DDN) as a feature vector to capture broader network-level similarities.